Endpoints

 string

-required, unless url
+required, unless url is given

-the full external url will be <entity_id><path>
+the full external url will be <entity_id><path>.

-is not set, LightHouse will not provide a Trust Mark Endpoint.
+If path is not set, LightHouse will not provide a Trust Mark Endpoint.
 To include an external Trust Mark Endpoint in the

-Federation Metadata in the Entity Configuration set url
+Federation Metadata in the Entity Configuration set url.

 uri optional

-option is used to set the external url of the Trust Mark Endpoint that is published in the Federation Metadata
+The url option is used to set the external url of the Trust Mark Endpoint that is published in the Federation Metadata

 in the Entity Configuration.
 This option is usually not set.
 There are two cases where it might be set: